Hydrodynastes gigas: Venom

-H. gigas is an opisthoglyphous colubrid snake that possesses enlarged posterior maxillary teeth and Duvernoy's gland.
-This gland secretes a mild viperid-type venom with proteolytic activity.
+H. gigas is a dipsadid snake with aglyphous dentition.
+The posterior maxillary teeth are somewhat enlarged and differentiated compared to the anterior teeth and are associated with a Duvernoy's gland that produces biologically active oral secretions with proteolytic activity.
 The liquid venom yield ranges from 0 to 50 microliters and the solid venom yield is 1.3 mg.

 Although there have been many bite cases, there are only four reported cases of significant reaction in humans from this species.
 Symptoms after envenomation in those cases include severe swelling, bruising, numbness, itching, dizziness.
 Most bites report only mild local pain and minor swelling.
 Manning et al. (1999) described a case in which an 18-year-old male pet-store employee was bitten on the wrist by a specimen that hung on for 1.5 minutes.
 Some mild local swelling resulted, and after nine hours, the victim claimed to have experienced three bouts of muscle paralysis, during which he fell and was unable to move or speak.
 The medical examination revealed no evidence of systemic envenomation however.